What is Dravet Syndrome?

 DSF offers many resources for parents and caregivers including brochures, educational webinars, a biennial conference and videos.
 We also offer support groups and programs for families and siblings and patient and caregiver connect grants.

 DSF is dedicated to funding the highest caliber research on Dravet syndrome and associated epilepsies.
 Our focus is on research projects that will find new treatments and improve the quality of life for those living with an ion channel epilepsy.

-DSF offers many resources and educational materials for neurologists serving our Dravet community including a bi-annual conference, diagnostic considerations, information on new FDA-approved medications, and seizure rescue action plans.
+DSF offers many resources and educational materials for neurologists serving our Dravet community including a biennial conference, diagnostic considerations, information on new FDA-approved medications, and seizure rescue action plans.